jaygr1/exceptional-realty/README.md

 # Description

-This is an excample site for the Intro to Front-end Web Development Course at the Flatiron School.
+This is an example site for the Intro to Front-end Web Development Course at the Flatiron School.

 # Contact